Last Updated on

 There are 28 islands, rocks and islets that comprise the Lord Howe Islands Group.
 The earliest record of the island sighting is in 1788.
 Eventually, this island became a popular port for the whaling industry.
 The settlement began to take place on the island in 1834.
 After the Second World War, the tourism industry started to develop.
 Officially, this group of islands is part of the state of New South Wales in Australia.

 The Lord Howe Islands Group is considered a natural global significance by UNESCO.
-The forests in the island are considered untouched.
+The forests on the island are considered untouched.
 Meanwhile, it is also known for its diversity in terms of the wildlife species that inhabit the island.
 The plants and animals that live on the island can be found nowhere else in the world.
 Hence, UNESCO designated it as a world heritage site to aid in its preservation.
-Aside from the diversity of plants and animals in the island, the diversity of landscape is also notable.
+Aside from the diversity of plants and animals in the island, the diversity of landscapes is also notable.
 Some parts of the islands feature oceanic basalt surface while some parts are noted as a site for nesting seabirds.
 The coral reef system in the Lord Howe Islands is also recognized as the southernmost barrier reef system in the world.
 Meanwhile, the surrounding waters of the island are included in the protected area.
 In fact, they are part of the Lord Howe Island Marine Park.

 How to Get Here